Spiced Chewy Brownies

 You've got to let them cool completely before adding that sugar dust for the prettiest holiday brownies.

 A plate of chocolate brownies dusted with powdered sugar, surrounded by pine branches and a red checkered cloth.
-Pin it
+Save it

 A plate of chocolate brownies dusted with powdered sugar, surrounded by pine branches and a red checkered cloth. | kylierecipes.com